 This typical pipeline would be designed to process EDI documents to be sent to your trading partners.

-Note on diagram key: The colors represented in the key refer to three different Projects in which the resources are created.
+Note on diagram key: The colors represented in the key refer to different Projects in which the resources are created.
+Note the use of a Core Project.

 Among the many design resources used in this pipeline, the following are specifically made to work with outbound EDI integrations.